-Growing Edamame beans
+Growing in pots with soil, Edamame beans

-Edamame beans are a soja type of bean that very popular in Japan.
+Edamame beans are a soja type of bean that are very popular in Japan.
 They are lightly cooked with a sprinkle of salt.
 Very tasty with an soja dipping sauce….
 And very healthy.

 Seems like a nice plant to try grow in one of our grow cabinets.
 I have never seen Edamame beans grown indoors under a light.
 Searching the internet i also could not find any info.
 Maybe they not meant tob e grown in this way and my grow blog is going to be a complete failure.
 Bearing this in mind i am still going to do this blog “real time” on our website and maybe you guys can help me along the way.
 Get in touch with me via our contact page or via Facebook.

 I will be growing in pots with soil of 11 litre.
 In every pot there will be two Edamame plants.
 The pots will be in two rows in the grow cabinet.
 In the middle of the two pots i will place a 1,20 meter high frame with a plant net.
 The net will run from the top of the frame right down to the pots in a sort of pyramid style.

 This will allow the bean plant to grow along the net towards the light but also allow the bottom half of the plant to get light.

 The cabinet that we will be working is the Bonanza 600.
 We will use a dimmable Lucilux ballast instead of the standard Eurogear ballast because we dont want to give too much light to the plants in the early stages of growth.
 In the this way we can start them on 250 Watt and then 400 watt and finish them on 600 watt.
 It will also save on the power bill.